allefgomes/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.

+# Usage

+To use you can open a file and read that.